LylaRuthless/LylaRuthless/README.md

 -->
 - 🌟 I’m currently working on building my general coding knowledge and expanding my confidence in other coding languages!
-- 🍄 Working through The Odin Project to learn more about Javascript and Github :)
+- 🍄 Working through The Odin Project to learn more about Javascript and Git :)
 - 🌻 Fun fact: I enjoy dancing, reading, and learning new things!